-- While your breasts are swollen in the first few weeks, they may appear high on your chest wall.
+- While your breasts are swollen in the first few weeks, they may appear "abnormal" with puckering, tethering and contour deficits.
 Allow at least 3 months for the shape and size to settle. - The skin around the operative site can be irritated and sensitive after surgery.
 You should avoid the sun, and use a gentle cleanser and moisturiser. - Often your breast and nipples will be numb after surgery.
 Sensation may or may not return fully, but it will be a few months before any sensory recovery begins as the nerves take time to link up.
-When the nerve recovers, you may experience tingling, buzzing, or electric shock-like sensations periodically in the breast.
-This is expected, and will disappear after a few months. - The breast may feel firm and lumpy in places, especially if you have had some fat necrosis within the breast tissue.
+When nerves recover, you may experience tingling, buzzing, or electric shock-like sensations periodically in the breast.
+This is expected, and will disappear after a few months. - The breast may feel firm and lumpy in places, especially if you have had some fat necrosis or inflammation within the breast tissue.
 Gentle massage over the breast tissue and these lumpy areas can begin 4 weeks after surgery.
 It takes time for the tissue to regain their normal suppleness and softness.
-Lumpy areas can take up to 6 months to soften; in some rare instances, they can take up to 2 years to disappear. - Any pre-existing lumpiness in your breast may persist after surgery as it may not be possible to remove all silicone-associated scarring from your breast. - Please note that if any of the lumpiness in the breast gets worse, bigger or becomes worrisome, it is important you contact the office; you may need an ultrasound or mammogram to exclude more sinister causes. - Sometimes, the skin will appear irregular, puckered and pleated around the suture lines.
+Lumpy areas can take up to 6 months to soften; in some rare instances, they can take up to 2 years to disappear. - Any pre-existing lumpiness in your breast may persist after surgery as it may not be possible to remove all silicone-associated scarring from your breast. - Please note that if any of the lumpiness in the breast gets worse, bigger or becomes worrisome, it is important you contact the office, you may need imaging to exclude more serious causes. - Sometimes, the skin will appear irregular, puckered and pleated around the suture lines.
 All this will take time to smooth out as the scar relaxes and the deep sutures dissolve.
 Again, massaging of the scar is important to help these settle. - Some asymmetry of the breast and nipple is normal and should be expected from your surgery.
-Most people have minor asymmetry naturally prior to surgery. - Remember, surgery takes time to settle, and you will look better at 6 months than at 1 month after surgery. - It is important that you contact the rooms (and not your GP!) at any stage if you have questions or concerns.
-We need to be fully aware of any problems you may be having, and our nurses are experienced in postoperative care; they are more than happy to help with any queries or concerns you may have, and will be able to organise an appropriate urgent appointment for you if required.
+Most people have minor asymmetry naturally prior to surgery. - Remember, surgery takes time to settle, often the breast does not settle into its final until 6 months after surgery. - It is important that you contact the rooms (and not your GP!) at any stage if you have questions or concerns.
+We need to be fully aware of any problems you may be having, and our nurses are experienced in postoperative care; they are more than happy to help with any queries or concerns you may have, and will be able to organise an appropriate timely appointment for you if required.